1.3.2 The Word: Knowledge & Communication

 If we consider the vast dichotomy of scale, significance, or strength between our Creator and ourselves, it is remarkable—even astonishing—that He might want to communicate with us.
 Do elephants seek to converse with dust mites?
 Do humans take a personal interest in what individual bacteria might have to say?
 Of course not.
 And yet God, who is infinitely bigger than we are, has from the very beginning sought to communicate with man—as individuals—going so far as to equip us with the ability—unique in His creation—to “host” His eternal Spirit within ourselves.
 As amazing as it is, it appears (if our eyes are open) that God’s whole purpose in creating us was to share the most intimate sort of fellowship with us.
 He created us with the ability to think abstractly and communicate complex concepts verbally (also gifts unique to man, apparently) so that we might not only react to what He was doing, but also exchange dialog with Him.

-So (as we saw in the previous chapter) Yahweh has made Himself known to those of us who want to know Him—who choose to know Him.
+So (as we saw in the previous section) Yahweh has made Himself known to those of us who want to know Him—who choose to know Him.
 To that end, He has manifested Himself in a variety of diminished forms, collectively called “the Word,” that reveal who He is and what He’s like in terms of personal relationship, personal contact.
 John told us that “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things were made through Him, and without Him was not any thing made that was made.
 In Him was life, and the life was the light of men.
 The light shines in the darkness, and the darkness has not overcome it….
 And the Word became flesh and dwelt among us, and we have seen His glory, glory as of the only Son from the Father, full of grace and truth.”
 (John 1:1-5, 14)

 The word translated “Word” here is the Greek noun logos.
 The Dictionary of Biblical Languages with Semantic Domains lists ten definitions for logos, all of which have some bearing on Yahweh’s chosen method for revealing Himself to us: “1.
 Statement (that which is said); 2.
 Speech (the act of speaking); 3.
 Gospel (the content of what is preached about Christ); 4.
 Treatise (a systematic treatment of a subject); 5.
 Word (Message—a title for Christ); 6.
 Account (a record of assets and liabilities); 7.
 Reason (a cause for something); 8.
 Event (a matter or thing); 9.
 Appearance (what seems to be); and 10.
 Accusation (a legal charge of wrongdoing).”
 It seems that if you wanted to pick a word that communicated the sum total of God’s personal involvement in the collective life of our race, you couldn’t have chosen a better one than logos: Yahweh talks to us; He actively communicates.
 His “subject matter” is usually the Messiah, for Yahshua is the primary interface between us and His own undiminished existence.
 The systematic and comprehensive revelation of Yahshua’s mission explains how our spiritual liabilities can be reconciled with Yahweh’s holy assets.
 This is the reason, the cause, for the singular climactic historical event recorded in scripture—His appearance.
 The purpose of that appearance was to provide atonement—covering—for the sins with which we were rightly accused.
 All of that is summarized in the concept of the logos.